estdenis-clt/-megr2157-portfolio/docs/assignments/A04/index.md

 ## Feature 1:

-The Next Step was to design feature one and the best way to start this process was to figure out what future one was defined as and then listing my knowns and unknowns.
+The next step was to design feature one and the best way to start this process was to figure out what future one was defined as and then listing my knowns and unknowns.
 A step that I struggled with was assembling all of the information I needed in my knowns and unknowns without leaving out any valuable information that would lead me stranded in the middle of my calculations.
 Furthermore, I needed to gather all of the formulas I would need in order to find the specifications for my motor mount design.
 It is important to point out that because I'm dealing with so many different variables and values, I color coded some of my needed values in order to be able to keep track with them in my calculations.

 <img width="883" height="527" alt="image" src="https://github.com/user-attachments/assets/557fe5db-ed5e-4149-a642-924efef528c6" />